beepye/WorkSampler/_posts/2019-05-01-general-designs.md

 ![Darby Road Home Lookbook]({{ site.url }}/WorkSampler/assets/images/drh.png)

-This was a quick design and dev job for a local furniture boutique in Waltham.
+This was a quick freelance design and dev job for a local furniture boutique in Waltham.
 I was limited to working within the SquareSpace template's flexibility and the owners requests (which I didn't always agree with but y'know how that goes).
 I'm not sure it even belongs here but I thought I'd throw it in.